Bandwidth Selection for Gaussian Kernel Ridge Regression via Jacobian Control: Conclusions

 \section{Conclusions}

 We proposed a computationally low-cost method for choosing the bandwidth for kernel ridge regression with the Gaussian kernel.
 The method was motivated by the observed improved generalization properties of neural networks trained with Jacobian regularization.
 By selecting a bandwidth with Jacobian control, we implicitly constrain the derivatives of the inferred function.
 To achieve this, we derived a simple, closed-form approximate expression for the Jacobian of Gaussian KRR as a function of the bandwidth and were thus able to find an optimal bandwidth for Jacobian control.
-We demonstrated how selecting the optimal bandwidth is a trade-off between utilizing a well-conditioned training data kernel matrix and a slow decay of the inferred function towards the default value.
-Compared to cross-validation, apart from being much simpler to evaluate, our method is much more stable and exhibits better performance for small data.
+We demonstrated how selecting the optimal bandwidth is a trade-off between utilizing a well-conditioned training data kernel matrix and a slow decay of the inferred function toward the default value.

+In terms of model performance, our method is on par with cross-validation and marginal likelihood maximization, but up to a million times faster on the considered data.
+Compared to Silverman's method, our method is superior in terms of model performance.

 Even though we only considered Jacobian bandwidth selection for the Gaussian kernel, the principle holds for any kernel.
-That however, requires new, kernel-specific, estimates of the kernel matrix norms.
-Similarly, in the Gaussian case the estimate of the norm of the inverse kernel matrix could potentially be further improved.
-Finally, preliminary results indicated that Jacobian bandwidth selection could be used to guide cross-validation, reducing computational burden and improve on bandwidth selection stability.
+That, however, requires new, kernel-specific, estimates of the kernel matrix norms.
+Similarly, in the Gaussian case, the estimate of the norm of the inverse kernel matrix could potentially be further improved.
 These research problems are left for future work.

 Code is available at \url{https://github.com/allerbo/jacobian_bandwidth_selection}.